FAQs / Friendly Notes

 The path for the woodland walk is not suitable for pushchairs or scooters or people with walking difficulties.

 What footwear should I have on?

 We advise appropriate footwear, including wellies/waterproofs, as the paths and trails are as nature intended: with lumps, bumps, holes, slopes, mud and steps.

-In order to see the waterfall close up (for the most magical of sight), it is best to wear waterproof shoes or boots to enable you to walk in the shallow pool below safely and drily!
-Or else, go as nature intended, and take your shoes/socks off and feel the fresh clear water run between your toes – and it’s great for your blood circulation too!
+It is best to wear waterproof shoes or boots as you must walk in the stream to see the waterfall and to complete the waterfall walk.
+You could also go as nature intended – take your shoes/socks off and feel the fresh clear water run between your toes.

 Are children allowed to visit?

 Children are of course more than welcome everywhere on site.